Dementias Platform UK (DPUK) was established to enhance research into dementia, so we find effective treatment sooner.

 The DPUK research communities bring together academic and industry experts to increase the number of scientists and organisations conducting innovative experimental studies and robust clinical trials in dementia.

-The Clinical Studies Register will enable better recruitment to dementia studies.
+Our clinical studies register will enable better recruitment to dementia studies.
 DPUK cohort members are highly valuable to clinical studies, owing to the detailed information that is already available on their lifestyle, medical history, genetics, and more.
 By inviting members of cohorts to make themselves available for dementia research, DPUK will enable a new generation of highly informative clinical studies.

 The challenges posed by the dementias are complex.
 Addressing them will demand a response that is coordinated and sustained over the long-term.
 It will demand 'cross-fertilisation' with new ideas from multiple disciplines.